Ulhasnagar Maharashtra, India Travel Guide

 A 24-hour visit to Ulhasnagar, especially if arriving from Mumbai Airport, is very tight due to travel time.
 It is not recommended as a direct layover destination.
 However, if you are specifically in Ulhasnagar for a day:

 Commence your day with an immersive exploration of the Camp 3 Market area.
 This bustling hub displays the city's commercial pulse.
-Here you will find a wide array of goods, from textiles to electronics.
+Here you will find a wide array of products, from textiles to electronics.

 A weekend has a balanced mix of Ulhasnagar immersion and exploration of nearby cities.

 Reach Ulhasnagar, check into your hotel.
 Head to Camp 3 Market.
-Have lunch at a local Sindhi eatery, trying Dal Pakwan, Koki, or Seyal Pav.
+Have eating lunch at a local Sindhi eatery, trying Dal Pakwan, Koki, or Seyal Pav.
 Check out a local temple like Swami Teoonram Mandir.
 Take a leisurely walk.
 Enjoy a street food crawl for dinner.

 Take a short local train ride to Kalyan Junction.
 Explore the historical Kalyan Fort.
 Have lunch at a local a place to eat in Kalyan, trying a Maharashtrian Thali.
 Continue to Thane by local train.
 Visit Upvan Lake for a scenic stroll, or explore one of Thane's modern shopping malls.
 Have dinner in Thane before returning.